Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/SUEWS_SiteSelect.rst

 Day Light Savings (DLS)
 ^^^^^^^^^^^^^^^^^^^^^^^

-The dates for DLS normally vary each year and country as they are often associated with a specific set of Sunday mornings at the beginning of summer and autumn.
+The dates for DLS normally vary for each year and country as they are often associated with a specific set of Sunday mornings at the beginning of summer and autumn.
 Note it is important to remember leap years.
 You can check http://www.timeanddate.com/time/dst/ for your city.